What is Aikido (and the concept)…

 (April 2nd 1951 - present)

-For each person Aikido (like any martial way or art) gradually evolves as a practitioner’s insight develops; it is said that O’Sensei’s Aikido altered over time (due to age, practice and depth of insight) but not at the loss of Aiki principles, and Aikido underwent further and maybe similar changes as a result of the diversification, or variety if you will, of focus (for instance on the execution of techniques, forms and practice) by O’Sensei’s uchideshi and other direct students (dependent on at what stage of O’Sensei’s life they received instruction from him) and still further by later Shihan, instructors and organisations.
+For each person Aikido (like any martial way or art) gradually evolves; it is said that O’Sensei’s Aikido altered over time (due to age, practice and depth of insight) but not at the loss of Aiki principles, and Aikido underwent further and maybe similar changes as a result of the diversification of focus (for instance on the execution of techniques, forms and practice) by O’Sensei’s uchideshi and other direct students (dependent on at what stage of O’Sensei’s life they received instruction from him) and still further by later Shihan, instructors and organisations.

 At whatever level, there is something that is paramount to healthy development…